chen89/PRQA-MultitaskAttentiveNet/README.md

 python MAIN.py

 # Note
-The "data path" and "model parameters" can be set at the top lines of MAIN.py.
+Set "data path" and "model parameters" at the top lines of MAIN.py.